ranju2015/image-aesthetics-assessment/README.md

 ## Notebooks/Scripts

 The scripts are located in the notebook folder.
-It holds all notebooks for the diffrent datasets which were evaluted:
+It holds all notebooks for the different datasets which were evaluated + the training script:

 [notebooks](notebooks)